TuxVinyards/qqX/README.md

 - The qqX latest release is available [here](https://github.com/TuxVinyards/qqX/releases/latest) but you can also download via the **code/clone** button.

 - The 'dev' [branch](https://github.com/TuxVinyards/qqX/branches) may be newer and may have the very latest tweaks and bug fixes too.
-Branches with a third number element of '0' are auto designated as beta when loaded.
+Branches with a single third number element of '0' are auto designated as beta when loaded.

-- 1.10.0.02 is now available and has a fix for a shared drive creation glitch. qqX will alert you when 1.10.02 is placed as release.
-Feel free to download this if needed.
+- 1.10.01.02 is now available as a micro-point release with fixes for a shared drive creation glitch and a theoretical quickget no-editions array message.

 ### Reliability